smichal52/Shopify-demo/README.md

 When choosing a local file to use as product image, the data is sent to the server as a base64 encoded string (supported by the API).

-All the products that have been created, can be viewed on the web store or the shopify admin page.
+All the products that have been created, can be viewed on the web store (catalog page) or the shopify admin page.